alexec/maven-vbox-plugin-example/README.md

         </executions>
     </plugin>

-You might to read up on this, but in summary it creates an RPM that copies the directory into Tomcat's webapp directory.
-Note the version is alpha-3, this includes the fix above. alpha-2 might serve your purpose.
+If you're not familiar with RPMs, you might want to read up on this, but in summary it creates an RPM that copies the directory into Tomcat's webapp directory.
+Note the version is alpha-3, this includes the fix above. alpha-2 might serve your purpose if you host OS is Linux.

-Finally, we need to deploy the RPM onto the box, so add this
+Finally, we need to deploy the RPM onto the box, we'll keep it simple and use Ant, so add this

     <plugin>
         <artifactId>maven-antrun-plugin</artifactId>